omarkad2/bitcoin-cash-trx/README.md

 # Bitcoin-cash Transaction
-This tools allows to create and broadcast a bitcoin-cash transaction.
+This tools allows to create and broadcast a bitcoin-cash transactions.